Table of contents

 What vitamin B5 deficiency symptoms can occur?

-As vitamin B5 is found in almost all foods, a deficiency is rare, except in people with severe malnutrition.17 When someone suffers from a vitamin B5 deficiency, it is usually accompanied by a deficiency of other nutrients, so it is difficult to identify the effects specific to a vitamin B5 deficiency.
-Vitamin B5 deficiency occurs almost exclusively in individuals who were taking vitamin B5 metabolic antagonists18
+Since vitamin B5 is contained in almost all foods, a defect rarely occurs, except for people with severe malnutrition.
+17 If someone at one Vitamin B5 deficiency suffers, he usually goes hand in hand with a lack of other nutrients, so it is difficult to identify specific effects for a vitamin B5 deficiency.
+Vitamin B5 deficiency occurs almost exclusively in people who consumed vitamin B5 metabolic antagonists.
+18

 Natural sources of vitamin B5